 Early Years Foundation Stage (EYFS)

-- a full induction programme for children and parents which includes meetings and visits to the school prior to September start
+- a full induction programme for children and parents which includes meetings and visits to the school prior to September start (adapted to meet current COVID guidelines)

 - providing a wealth of information about getting ready for school and life at Wood Lane Primary School